 The AFM dashboard (shown in Figure 14-12) can be displayed while on a graphical trends screen and an AFM session is active.
-The AFM dashboard can be minimized at any time by touching the minimize icon
+The AFM dashboard can be minimized at any time by touching the minimize icon or the GDT tracking/AFM icon 🔗 on the navigation bar.

 When the AFM dashboard is minimized, the fluid status icon is displayed on the navigation bar icon.
 To restore the AFM dashboard, touch the fluid status icon on the navigation bar.
-See table 14-34 on page 289.
+See table 14-34 on page 290.